Last Updated on December 17, 2022

 Global macro strategy example

 There are different ways to apply the macro strategy.
-For instance, a global macro trader who believes the United States market is headed into a recession may choose to short sell stocks and futures contracts on major U.S. indices, such as the S&P 500 index futures.
+For instance, a global macro trader who believes the United States market is headed into a recession may choose to short sell (see here for short selling strategy) stocks and futures contracts on major U.S. indices, such as the S&P 500 index futures.
 At the same time, they may see a big opportunity for growth in Singapore and decide to take long positions in that country’s markets.

 Meanwhile, other macro investors may choose to invest in safe-haven assets during periods of crisis and therefore invest in commodities like gold.
 They may also invest in US Treasury bills/bonds or even choose to stay in cash in safe-haven currencies like the JPY, USD, or CHF.